 1.3 Students are involved in setting their own behavioral goals (resource 5).

-- Daily discussion with students regarding behavior targets - Data is collected and reviewed, as appropriate, with students prior to determining behavior goals. - Behavior goals are stated in terms of appropriate skills, rather than inappropriate behaviors. - Behavior goals are revisited during the day and updated, as needed.

-Designate time in schedule for students to establish and re-visit behavior goals as well as

-- Assist students with development of meaningful behavioral goals. - Prompt re-visiting review relevant data.
-Collect relevant behavior data and make it understandable to students. of individual goals consistent with classroom schedule and as needed. goals. • Collaborate with the teacher about strategies for student data collection.
-Prompt re-visiting of individual goals consistent with classroom schedule and as needed. -- --- -- --
+Environmental examples: Daily discussion with students regarding behavior targets Data is collected and reviewed, as appropriate, with students prior to determining behavior goals.
+Behavior goals are stated in terms of appropriate skills, rather than inappropriate behaviors.
+Behavior goals are revisited during the day and updated, as needed.
+Teacher role examples: Designate time in schedule for students to establish and re-visit behavior goals as well as review relevant data.
+Collect relevant behavior data and make it understandable to students.
+Clinician role examples: Assist students with development of meaningful behavioral goals.
+Prompt re-visiting of individual goals consistent with classroom schedule and as needed.